MejriY/MS2DECIDE/doc/Usage.md

 ### **How to Use `K_estimation`**

-1. **Input Credentials**
+1. **Input credentials**
    - The function will prompt you to provide your GNPS username, password, and email.
-This is necessary for authenticating with the GNPS platform.
+This is necessary for authenticating on the GNPS platform.

 2. **Provide Input Files**
    - Specify the paths to the following required files:
      - **Quantitative Table File**: A `.csv` file containing the quantitative data for your analysis.
 Ensure the file format is correct to avoid errors.
-     - **MGF File**: A file containing mass spectrometry data in MGF format.
+     - **MGF File**: A file containing tandem mass spectrometry data in MGF format.

    - Example paths:
      ```plaintext
-     SELECT THE PATH FOR YOUR QUANTITATIVE FILE
+     SELECT THE PATH FOR YOUR QUANTITATIVE FILE.
+This path needs to terminate with a *.csv at the end
      : /path/to/quantitative_file.csv

-     SELECT THE PATH FOR YOUR MGF FILE
+     SELECT THE PATH FOR YOUR MGF FILE.
+This path needs to terminate with a *.mgf at the end
      : /path/to/mgf_file.mgf
      ```

 3. **Set Up GNPS Workflow**
    - **FBMN Title:** Provide a unique and descriptive title for your FBMN job. **Note**: A folder with this title will be created to upload the quantitative data and MGF files.
 Ensure the title you choose does not match the name of an existing folder.
-   - Choose the GNPS job title and the type of library search:
+   - Choose the type of GNPS library search:
      - `strict`: Uses a typical mass difference tolerance of 0.02 Da.
 For more precise information, we recommend visiting the [GNPS Documentation on Library Search](https://ccms-ucsd.github.io/GNPSDocumentation/librarysearch/). **Note**: This workflow uses a library score threshold of `0.001`.
-     - `iterative`: Utilizes the weighted iterative GNPS analog search.
+     - `iterative`: for iterative weighted analog search (can take up to three hours).

-At this level, 27 FBMN jobs will be created on your GNPS account.
-In the case of `strict`
+At this level, 27 FBMN jobs will be launched on your GNPS account.
+In the case of `strict`, only one job will be launched.

 4. **ISDB-LOTUS Annotation**
    - The ISDB-LOTUS annotation is performed using the function `isdb_res = get_cfm_annotation(mgf, ISDBtol)`.
 During the process, the user will be prompted to provide: